euwbah/musescore-xen-tuner/README.md

     SymbolCode: number,
     ...
   },
-  tick: number // tick position of Segment that this note is attached to.
+  tick: number, // tick position of Segment that this note is attached to.
-}
+  internalNote: MScore::Note // official MuseScore note object }
 ```